Slothrust: 2018–present: The Pact

 After months of recording early in the year, The Pact was released on September 14, 2018.
 On release day, the band kicked off a two-month long tour to promote the album.
 Videos were released for the tracks '"Peach" and "Double Down".
 In February 2021 Big Mother Gig released "The Underdog", a song featuring vocals from Leah Wellbaum.

-April 2021 the band announced their forthcoming fifth studio album, Parallel Timeline, which is set to be released by Dangerbird Records in September 2021.
-The songs "Cranium", "Strange Astrology", and "The Next Curse" have been released ahead of the album.
+April 2021 the band released fifth studio album, Parallel Timeline, by Dangerbird Records on September 10, 2021.
+The songs "Cranium", "Strange Astrology", and "The Next Curse" were released ahead of the album.

 On August 7, 2021, two screen captures of a police report from the Columbus Division of Police were posted on image hosting site Imgur which detail a rape allegation against Kyle Bann.
 On August 13, the band announced that they were aware of "the current allegation against our previous bassist Kyle," and that he is no longer a part of Slothrust.
 On September 1, they announced that they would be touring with bassist Brooks Allison.

 On October 20, 2023, Slothrust released the EP I Promise, in conjunction with announcing a tour promoting the upcoming ten-year anniversary of their 2014 album Of Course You Do.

+For Slothrust's tour in support of their sixth album What They Grow in the Garden (2026), the band expanded into a four-piece with James Downes on bass, joined by Lilah Larson, who also tours with Bambara.